metal3d/docker-xmrig/README.md

 ## Notes about MSR (Model Specific Registry)

-XMRig requires setting MSR (Model Specific Registry) to achieve optimal hashrates.
+Xmrig requires setting MSR (Model Specific Registry) to achieve optimal hashrates.
 If MSR is not allowed, your hashrate will be low, and a warning will appear in the terminal.
 To enable MSR inside the container (for Podman), use the following commands:

 ```bash
 # Basic mining with CPU (replace podman with docker if you are using Docker)